-This way, customers who use only basic DE services would not incur direct costs for DE usage.
-However, merchants and PSPs would pass on their uncovered DE costs by raising prices for goods and services, meaning that customers ultimately bear these costs indirectly11.
-Since most customers will likely be unaware of this, the perception of DE as cost-free would support-or at least not hinder-the goal of wide customer acceptance (cf. G7).
+In any case, merchants and PSPs would pass on their uncovered DE costs by raising prices for goods and services, meaning that customers ultimately bear these costs indirectly.
+Since most customers will likely be unaware of this, the perception of DE as cost-free would support-or at least not hinder-the goal of wide customer acceptance (cf. G8).
 Merchant acceptance, on the other hand, is enforced through Article 7(2) and (3), which makes DE acceptance mandatory, subject to exceptions for microenterprises and non-profit legal entities outlined in Article 9 and motivated in Recital 18.

 Mandatory acceptance (Article 7(2)) requires all enterprises exceeding a certain size, as defined in Article 9(a), to implement and maintain the necessary technology for receiving DE payments and to bear any operational costs related to DE transactions.
-While other electronic payment systems (e.g., credit cards) also impose costs on businesses, accepting such payments remains voluntary.
+PSPs are explicitly allowed to charge merchants for DE services, up to a certain limit, cf. Article 17 (2) and (6).
+While other electronic payment systems (e.g., credit cards) also impose costs on businesses, accepting such payment technologies remains voluntary.
 Hence, to reduce expenses, companies may choose to replace non-mandatory payment systems with the required DE infrastructure, even if they consider existing technologies to be technically superior, more user-friendly, or more widely accepted.

-In this respect, mandatory acceptance contributes to goals G2 (reduce fragmentation) and G7 (wide acceptance) but may undermine G3 (efficiency of payment systems) and G1 (promote innovations).
+In this respect, mandatory acceptance contributes to goals G2 (reduce fragmentation) and G8 (wide acceptance) but may undermine G3 (efficiency of payment systems) and G1 (promote innovations).
 Regarding implicit goals, mandatory acceptance supports IG2 (greater EU control over payment infrastructure) and IG3 (reducing the market share of foreign PSPs), but it likely conflicts with IG1 (increasing competition).

 Like merchants, PSPs also incur additional-and potentially significant-costs in providing DE services to their customers.
-Article 14(1) obligates retail credit institutions to offer all basic DE payment services upon customer request.
-Consequently, these institutions must integrate DE functionality into their software and security systems, ensure proper maintenance, provide customer support, and enforce compliance with anti-money laundering (AML) and counterterrorist financing (CFT) regulations under Directive (EU) 2015/849, commonly referred to as Know-Your-Customer (KYC) requirements.
+Article 14(1) obligates retail credit institutions to offer all basic DE

-11 There is no strong case for distributional concerns in this context.
+&lt;sup>14 There is no strong case for distributional concerns in this context.
 While the indirect costs passed on through higher prices are borne by all customers rather than solely by DE users, customers who pay with cash or commercial bank money also generate handling, transaction, or payment infrastructure costs for merchants.
 These costs are also reflected in prices, meaning that DE users pay for technologies they do not use, just as users of other means of payment do.